JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/chaos_detection.md

 many alternatives that are both more efficient and more accurate in characterizing chaotic and regular motion, some of which are included in **DynamicalSystems.jl**.

+!!! info "Performance depends on the solver"
+    Notice that the performance of functions that use `ContinuousDynamicalSystem`s depend crucially on the chosen solver.
+Please see the documentation page on [Choosing a solver](@ref) for an in-depth discussion.

 ## Generalized Alignment Index
 "GALI" for sort, is a method that relies on the fact that initially orthogonal deviation vectors tend to align towards the direction of the maximum Lyapunov exponent for chaotic motion.
 It is one